So you’re thinking of trying out car finance for your next car.

 See that annual mileage limit that you have to decide upon at the start of your contract?
 That’s in place so that the finance provider is able to make a more accurate guess at how much your vehicle will depreciate over the length of your contract.
 This ensures that they are charging you the right amount each month.
 Go over that amount, and you’ll have to pay an excess mileage charge.

 The excess mileage charge is calculated on a pence per mile basis.
 The cost per mile differs depending on the broker and the model that you choose, so it is worth researching before you sign up.
-Check out our article for a more in depth look at excess mileage charges.

 Extended Manufacturer’s warranty